Platythelphusa: Platythelphusa immaculata

 Platythelphusa immaculata is known from only 25 specimens, but is listed as Least Concern, because there are no apparent threats to its survival.

 Platythelphusa maculata

-Platythelphusa maculata lives on sand and rocks, and occasionally in Neothauma shells, at depths of 1–60 m, and is listed as Least Concern.
+Platythelphusa maculata, the maculated platythelphusa, lives on sand and rocks, and occasionally in Neothauma shells, at depths of 1–60 m, and is listed as Least Concern.

 Platythelphusa polita

 Platythelphusa polita lives on sand and rocks, and occasionally in Neothauma shells, at depths of 5–60 m, and is listed as Least Concern.

 Platythelphusa praelongata

 Platythelphusa praelongata lives at the greatest depth of any Platythelphusa species, the single known specimen having been collected at 40–80 m, around Mbita Island, and is listed as Data Deficient.

 Platythelphusa tuberculata

-Platythelphusa tuberculata has longer legs than the other species, and lives at the northern end of Lake Tanganyika, on muddy substrates.
+Platythelphusa tuberculata, the wart platythelphusa, has longer legs than the other species, and lives at the northern end of Lake Tanganyika, on muddy substrates.
 It has been found in the stomachs of fish including Chrysichthys brachynema and Bathybagrus stappersii (formerly Chrysichthys stappersii).